vygr/ChrysaLisp/docs/CSCRIPT.md

 * Optimization of generated VP assembler.

 I'm hoping this doc might demystify a few compiler things in general, but I'm not a compiler expert.
-Just a amateur playing with fire...
+Just an amateur playing with fire...

 It didn't occur to me before why it's called the `Shunting Yard algorithm` but now I see it !
 If you had a train of carriages on a track and wanted to